MarkusAverstad/vacation-planner/README.md

 This application works very well for the current list of countries.
 It does however filter and sort the list separately which is a bit inefficient.
 Also, the flags are not reloaded as fast as the rest of the list leading to a choppy feeling.

+## A note on features missing
+It is quite possible to select a country and then filter it away.
+This may or may not be as intended.

 ## A note on styling.
-The styling is very straightforward and utilitarian.
+The styling is very straightforward and utilitarian as a result of me focusing on structure and features.
 I quite liked the dark mode styling that came with the create vite app and decided to keep going with that.
-The table would benefit from having the option for dark mode, but again I ran out of time.
+A few specific notes:
+- The table should be in dark mode as well.
+- In the table, the currently selected country is highlighted, but it's perhaps too subtle.
+- The loading spinners are very generic and placeholder-y, and the content just pops in.
+Animation would be nice.
+- The flags are variable height, which should be handled better.

 ## A note on version control.
 I worked on this on my local machine for an evening, so I didn't feel it was necessary to commit to Git more than at the